| | |

 Recovery

-Just looking at placebo studies, we can see that how powerful belief itself can be.
-Patients given placebo experience benefits 35 percent of cases simply because they believed that they were given real medication.
-They are able to tap into their ‘remembered wellness’ and feel better.
+Just looking at placebo studies, we can see how powerful belief itself can be.
+Patients who were given a placebo experienced benefit in 35 percent of cases simply because they believed that they were given real medication.
+They are able to tap into their β€˜remembered wellness’ and feel better.
 Spirituality is a much deeper belief in something greater than us and faith in life itself.
-Only 10 – 20 minutes of meditation can lower patients metabolism, heart rate, respiratory rates and brain waves.
+Only 10 – 20 minutes of meditation can lower patients’ metabolism, heart rate, respiratory rates, and brain waves.
 Spiritual practices can lower anxiety, improve self-esteem, and improve physical functioning.
-Since 60 – 90 percent of patients visit their primary care physician with stress-related issues, spirituality can be crucial to lower stress and improve health.
-Finally, compassionate and spiritual care can improve the patient-physician relationship improving trust and recovery greatly.
-(13, 24, 25, 26, 27, 31, 32, 33)
+Since 60 – 90 percent of patients visit their primary care physician with stress-related issues, spirituality can be crucial to lowering stress and improving health.
+Finally, compassionate and spiritual care can improve the patient-physician relationship-improving trust and recovery greatly.

 Compassionate Care

-“Man is not destroyed by suffering; he is destroyed by suffering without meaning,” said Viktor Frankl, psychiatrist, and Holocaust concentration camp survivor.
-Spirituality helps find this meaning to get through illness, cope with pain and find healing.
+β€œMan is not destroyed by suffering; he is destroyed by suffering without meaning,” said Viktor Frankl, psychiatrist, and Holocaust concentration camp survivor.
+Spirituality helps find this meaning to get through an illness, cope with pain and find healing.
 A physician can support patients and their families in this through compassionate care.
 A physician who is there cares, and listens can provide true support.
-The role of spirituality has been more widely recognized when supporting permanently ill and dying patients, but the same support should be there for those with less serious issues, treatable diseases, and chronic illness.
+The role of spirituality in health has been more widely recognized when supporting permanently ill and dying patients, but the same support should be there for those with less serious issues, treatable diseases, and chronic illnesses.

 Meditation